-- 17.5 Our draft decision in respect of IM decision CP19 is to make no change to our current CPP IMs to allow for a single issue CPP. - 17.6 Our reasons for proposing no change are discussed in Chapter 4 of the CPP and In-Period Adjustment Mechanisms Topic Paper.
+- Our final decision in respect of IM decision CP19 is to make no change to our current CPP IMs to allow for a single issue CPP. - 18.6 Our reasons for making no change are discussed in Chapter 4 of the CPP and In-Period Adjustment Mechanisms topic paper.

-Chapter 18 Reconsideration of price-quality path decisions that we are not proposing to change
+Chapter 19 Reconsideration of price-quality path decisions that we are not changing